cescoffier/introduction-to-vert.x/intro-to-vertx-post-2.md

 vertx.deployVerticle(MyFirstVerticle.class.getName(), options, context.asyncAssertSuccess());
 ```

 So, the idea is very simple.
-We open a server socket that would pick a random port (that’s why we put `0` as parameter).
+We open a server socket that would pick a random port (that’s why we put `0` in the ServerSocket parameter).
 We retrieve the used port and close the socket.
 Be aware that this method is not perfect and may fail if the picked port becomes used between the `close` method and the start of our HTTP server.
-However, it would work fine in the very high majority of the case.
+However, it should work fine in the very high majority of cases.

 With this in place, our test is now using a random port.
 Execute them with: